This month Tim Livingstone retires as Director at UHY Haines Norton.

 Tim is passionate about consultancy work, and stepping down from the day-to-day responsibilities for accounting and tax work will free him up to pursue more consultancy assignments going forward.
 We are delighted that he will continue to be involved at UHY on this consultancy basis, and to provide assistance on client matters wherever necessary.

 “UHY has been a huge part of my life for the past 33 years,” says Tim.
 “The highlights have always been servicing such a varied and interesting client base, who have continued to challenge and stimulate me throughout my career.

 “It is with great pride that I have been part of the successes that many clients have achieved during these years.
 I will continue to support the team in looking after UHY’s most valuable asset – the client.”

-We are excited to announce that we are appointing a new Director, Andrew Scott, who joined the firm as an Associate in 2015.
+As Tim Livingstone retires, we are excited to announce that we are appointing a new Director, Andrew Scott, who joined the firm as an Associate in 2015.
 Andrew is an extremely talented Chartered Accountant with over 15 years’ experience working with clients across a broad range of industries.
 He enjoys developing close working relationships with his clients, taking the time to understand their business needs to help them achieve their business and personal goals.
 Andrew’s inherent astuteness and ability to go the extra mile for clients is second-to-none, and we are delighted that he is stepping into the role of Director and taking over Tim’s client base.

 “It’s a pleasure for me to hand over the reins to Andrew,” says Tim, “who has already proved himself to be a very talented all-rounder with skills and experience beyond his years – combined with the drive and enthusiasm of a younger person.
 Andrew is also very comfortable with modern technology and trends that are shaping all of our businesses today.”